Assistant Attorney General - Education, Elections, Local Government & Judiciary

 Preference will be given to applicants who possess one or more items below:

-• Experience in drafting and arguing dispositive motions in state court
+·Experience in drafting and arguing dispositive motions in state and federal courts

 Additional Information:

 A criminal background check is completed on all candidates; employment is also contingent upon the completion and satisfactory results of the background investigation.
-Candidates that are being strongly considered for the position will also be required to submit a Georgia Department of Revenue Tax Clearance letter.
+Candidates that are being strongly considered for the position will also be required to submit a Department of Law employment application & waiver, Georgia Department of Revenue Tax Clearance letter and copies of official college transcripts.

 SALARY COMMENSURATE WITH EXPERIENCE AND BAR YEAR